Sachita92/predictduel/README.md

 # PredictDuel - Social Prediction Market Platform

-A modern, playful, and highly engaging web interface for PredictDuel - a social prediction market dapp on Solana where users challenge friends to prediction battles and win cryptocurrency instantly.
+PredictDuel is a social prediction market dApp on Solana where users challenge friends to prediction battles and win cryptocurrency on-chain.

+The project focuses on real-world Solana integration: wallet-based transactions, Anchor program interaction, PDA-managed accounts, and syncing on-chain state with a responsive Web3 frontend.

 ## Features